 Festival experience includes the Great Lakes Chamber Music Festival, the Bang on a Can Summer Festival, and two summers as the percussionist with the Aspen Contemporary Ensemble, on a full fellowship as part of the Aspen Music Festival and School.
 In 2014, Josh performed as soloist with the group on Steve Mackey's "Micro-Concerto."
 Groups that Josh performs with have received grants from Chamber Music America, the Barlow Endowment, the Luminarts Foundation, and the New Zealand Arts Council.

 Josh is committed to serving the next generation as an educator.
 He has had the honor of giving percussion master classes at the University of North Carolina-Greensboro, University of Wisconsin-Milwaukee, University of Wisconsin-Stevens Point, Grand Valley State University, and Central Michigan University.
 He currently teaches at Roosevelt University, Triton College and the Music Institute of Chicago.
 He has previously taught courses at Northwestern University and the University of Michigan and served on the percussion faculty of Blue Lake Fine Arts Camp.

-Josh holds a Master's degree from the University of Michigan and a Bachelor's degree from Central Michigan University, and is proud to endorse Vic Firth sticks and mallets, Marimba One instruments, Zildjian Cymbals, and Black Swamp Percussion Instruments.
+Josh received his education at Central Michigan University (BM), The University of Michigan (MM), and Northwestern University.
+He is proud to endorse Vic Firth sticks and mallets, Marimba One instruments, Zildjian Cymbals, and Black Swamp Percussion Instruments.